gallaure/outbound/getting-started.md

 amplify push --y
 ```

-This will do 2 things:
+This will do 3 things:

-1. Create the API in your account
+1. Create the AppSync API
+2. Create a DynamoDB table
-2. Create the GraphQL local operations in a folder located at __src/graphql__ that you can use to query the API
+3. Create the local GraphQL operations in a folder located at __src/graphql__ that you can use to query the API

 To view the GraphQL API in your account at any time, run the following command: